stephbuon/hansardr/README.md

 ## Contents

 `hansardr` data is separated by decade.
-Each decades has three types of data, labeled: "hansard," "debate_metadata," and "file_metadata" for each decade of the Hansard corpus.
+Each decades has three types of data, labeled: "hansard," "debate_metadata," and "file_metadata."
 In the following table, "YYYY" stands in for any given decade.

 | Label  | Description | Key |
 | ------------- | ------------- | ------------- |